WilzZix/movie-v2/README.md

 Movie & TV Show Details: Access detailed information about movies and TV shows, including cast, synopsis, release dates, and more.
 Trailers & Videos: Watch official trailers and exclusive videos right from the app.
-User Accounts & Login: Securely log in to create personalized watchlists and access your account on any device.
+User Accounts & Login: Securely log in to create personalized watch lists and access your account on any device.
 Wishlist: Add movies, TV shows, or series to your wishlist for future viewing.
 Top Picks & Recommendations: Get curated top movie picks and personalized recommendations.